 • Drugs used to treat active Crohn's and Colitis – A range of drugs are used to keep Crohn’s and Colitis symptoms under control.
 As they start to work, these medications should lessen your diarrhoea.
 Some drugs such as 5-ASAs and steroids may act quickly, while others, such as azathioprine and biologics, tend to take much longer to work.
 If your symptoms continue or get worse despite taking your medications, talk to your IBD team – a change in your medication might be helpful.

-• Antidiarrhoeal drugs – Always check with your IBD team before taking antidiarrhoeals.
-If taken during a flare-up, they could cause serious complications.
-Antidiarrhoeals work by slowing down the contractions (muscle movements) of the bowel, so that food takes longer to pass through your system.
+• Antidiarrhoeals – These slow down the contractions (muscle movements) of the bowel, so that food takes longer to pass through your gut.
 This allows more fluid to be absorbed from the bowel into the body, which results in firmer stools that are passed less often.
 Loperamide (Imodium) is a commonly used and effective antidiarrhoeal drug.
+Always ask your IBD team before taking antidiarrhoeals.
+If taken during a severe flare-up, this can occasionally lead to a serious complication called toxic megacolon.
+You may not be able to take antidiarrhoeals if you have a narrowing of the bowel called a stricture.

 • Antispasmodic drugs - These reduce the muscle movement in the bowel, which relieves diarrhoea as well as the cramping pain which can occur when the intestinal muscle is contracting too strongly.
 Brands include Buscopan and Colofac.
 They are usually safe to take, but check with your doctor first.